Robustness Analysis on Foundational Segmentation Models: Experiments and Results

-\textbf{Severity Level} In the real world, distribution shift corruptions may occur in varying levels of severity depending on the environment and/or situation (see Figure \ref{fig:example_Severity}).
+In the real world, distribution shift corruptions may occur in varying levels of severity depending on the environment and/or situation.
 Therefore it is important to evaluate models under the same assumption that corruptions can vary in severity.
-We generate five levels of severity where 1 is a small shift and 5 is a large distribution shift.
-We apply all the proposed corruptions for each severity on all images.
-We used the \textit{imgaug} \cite{imgaug} library and code available from \cite{NEURIPS2022_de6ff07c} to generate the corruptions and their corresponding annotation.
-More details on how these corruptions are generated are found in the supplementary.
+We generate five levels of severity where 1 is a small shift and 5 is a large distribution shift (Figure \ref{fig:example_Severity}).
+We apply all the proposed corruptions for each severity on all images using the \textit{imgaug} \cite{imgaug} library and code available from \cite{NEURIPS2022_de6ff07c} to generate the corruptions and their corresponding annotation.